tangzero/joao/README.md

 ### Toggle Case Attack

-the Toggle Case Attack can be used to decrypt/recovery/crack some dificult hashes.
+the Toggle Case Attack can be used to decrypt/recovery/crack some difficult hashes.
 The `toggle` is used to specifiy how many letters from the beggining of the word should be toggled.

 ```sh